 Parameter estimates of the decoder parameters, all of which are real valued and unconstrained, proceeds by an approximate optimization using stochastic gradient descent (SGD) with the negative log density as an objective, using momentum as in the Adam optimizer.
-The input is a ragged array of tokens representing a total of I training sequences, each of length J_i .
+The input is a ragged array of tokens representing a total of I training sequences, each of length J[i].
+MAX\HISTORY is determined by decoder.

 The functions are typically coded in a system supporting GPU-based automatic differentiation, such as PyTorch Paszke et al. (2019) or JAX Bradbury et al. (2018), which allows the computation of the derivative of the output of this function (the log density) with respect to the decoder parameters.
-In machine learning, this is called "back-propagation."
+In machine learning, this is called "backpropagation," the general form of which is known as "automatic differentiation."